Ultimate Guide to Asilah, Morocco: Things to Do & Where to Stay

 From here you can also spot the Church of St Bartolme, one of the few churches in Morocco which was allowed to ring the bells for Sunday mass.

-Outside the gate Bab el-Homar you can also find a bazar buzzing throughout the day where you can try moroccan pastries, buy fresh orange juice for about 40 cents, clothes, shoes and many other things.
+Outside the gate Bab el-Homar you can also find a bazar buzzing throughout the day where you can try Moroccan pastries, buy fresh orange juice for about 40 cents, clothes, shoes and many other things.

 Throughout the day you will most likely find many travelers explore the beautiful surroundings and lounge at some of the best beaches in Morocco.

 Medina Beach is the main beach of Asilah, but really not the cleanest.
 However, it's close to town and the water is relatively shallow.
-Also close by is Port beach, which is just a small strip of sand inside the harbor bay of Asilah, which is too very shallow and can get crowded with locals in summer.
+Also close by is Port Beach, which is just a small strip of sand inside the harbor bay of Asilah, which is very shallow and can get crowded with locals in summer.

 One of the more popular beaches is Paradise Beach (Rmilate Beach), a very large and laid-back beach about 7km south of Asilah.
 You will find a spot where no matter how many people are at the beach.
 There is a small café and you can rent sun chairs and umbrellas too.
-I have also seen locals down here with their horses riding along the beach or offering a ride to families with kids.
+I have also seen locals down here with their horses riding along the beach or offering rides to families with kids.

-You can actually take a walk along the coast which takes about an hour and a half, depending how fast you walk.
+You can actually take a walk along the coast which takes about an hour and a half, depending on how fast you walk.

-There are some trails but not an really an official route and I can recommend wearing proper shoes and carrying enough water.
-You also have to walk through a Golf course/hotel facilities which is fenced but you can still enter at one point and simply exit on the other side, everyone does it.
+There are some trails but not really an official route and I can recommend wearing proper shoes and carrying enough water.
+You also have to walk through a Golf course/hotel facilities which are fenced but you can still enter at one point and simply exit on the other side, everyone does it.
 And the coastline you get to see is just beautiful!

 Alternatively, you can take a horse cart which is about 150 Dh for the return journey.
-It takes about 30-40 minutes one-way.
+It takes about 30-40 minutes one way.

 However, I only took it on the way back and it was already enough to have a very sore bum from the wooden seating surface.